-Refuse Pile No. 1 was regraded to stabilize the slope, covered with soil and revegetated, and had drainage structures installed to prevent erosion.
+stabilize the slope, covered with soil vegetation. and revegetated, and had drainage structures installed to prevent erosion.

 Refuse Pile No. 2A was excavated, burning refuse extinguished and regraded to a stable configuration.
-The regrade required a valley fill with underdrains and surface water control structures.
+The regrade required a valley fill with structures.
 The upper area of the pile was removed to original ground due to the steep slopes, thereby requiring the relocation of the gas company access road that crossed the pile.
 Exposed refuse received soil cover.
 All disturbed areas were revegetated.